derekTurner/IT-docs-24/Block_REACT/section_14/ReactNativedocker.md

 Show all templates and select node and typescript.

-This time I will select node version 2022 which will enter long term support Octover 2024.
+This time I will select node version 2022 which will enter long term support October 2024.

 When asked for additional features I note that the expo cli is available: I tried selecting this but it loaded an old version which was not compatible with node 22 so choose none I will leave this for later.